Generic Name: telotristat ethyl (tel OH tri stat ETH il)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Tell your doctor about all your current medicines and any you start or stop using, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Telotristat ethyl can make other medications less effective.
+Xermelo can make other medications less effective.
 Your doctor may need to adjust your doses of certain other medicines.

 Do not change your doses or medication schedule without your doctor's advice.